nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    7. Test case: `add r/1 d/2023-01-01 08:00 to 2023-01-02 12:00 n/John Doe p/1111111111111111 e/johnd@gmail.com` <br>
       Expected: No booking is added.
 Error message shown is `Phone numbers should only contain numbers, and it should be between 3 and 15 digits in length (inclusive)`
    8. Test case: `add r/1 d/2023-01-01 08:00 to 2023-01-02 12:00 n/John Doe p/98765432 e/johnd@notallowed.com` <br>
       Expected: No booking is added.
-Error message shown is `Emails should be of the format local-part@domain and adhere to the following constraints: The local-part should only contain at most 50 alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.This is followed by a '@' and then a domain name.
+Error message shown is `Emails should be of the format local-part@domain and adhere to the following constraints:` `1.` `The local-part should only contain at most 50 alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.`
+      `2.` `This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
-   The domain name must end with a domain label that is`
+         The domain name must end with a domain label that is supported:` `-` `gmail, yahoo, outlook, hotmail, icloud`

 ### Deleting a Booking